-In light of that, we’re unpacking the main reasons customers abandon their carts, incentives, and strategies you can use to recapture those lost sales, and the ways in which the Omnisend plugin can solve your WooCommerce cart abandonment woes.
+In light of that, we’re unpacking the main reasons customers abandon their carts, incentives, and strategies you can use to recapture those lost sales.
+We also show how some of the best WooCommerce plugins, like Omnisend’s cart abandonment and marketing automation plugin, can solve your WooCommerce cart abandonment woes.

 Let’s jump right in.

 The Main Reasons for WooCommerce Cart Abandonment

 There are seven primary reasons why potential customers abandon their shopping carts.
 Ecommerce store research from the Baymard Institute, Statista, and SaleCycle all show the following causes in descending order:

 - Having to create an account during the checkout process

 - The user was carrying out research to buy later